-Drive the vehicle only when the splitdoor is closed.
-Otherwise, exhaust fumes could penetrate the interior of the vehicle. ◀
+Drive the vehicle only when the liftgate is closed.
+Otherwise, exhaust fumes could penetrate the interior of the vehicle.

-If special circumstances make it absolutely necessary to drive with the splitdoor open:
+If special circumstances make it absolutely necessary to drive with the liftgate open:

-- 1. Close all windows and the glass sunroof. - Switch off the recirculated-air mode and significantly increase the air flow rate of the automatic climate control, page 86.
+- 1. Close all windows and the glass sunroof\. - 2.
+Switch off the recirculated-air mode and significantly increase the air flow rate of the automatic climate control, page 92.